Javiercbr/Covid19_DL/README.md

 # Deep Learning for COVID19 detection in CT images

-This is a classificator to detect signs of SARS-CoV-2 pneumonia in CT scans.
+This is a classificator to detect signs of SARS-CoV-2 pneumonia in chest CT scans.
 It is the first step of a major pipeline, currently under development, intended to analyze the existence, distribution, and extension of the typical radiological findings of Covid19 such as ground-glass opacification, pleural effusion, and consolidation.

 # Dataset